 2. Highlight any new or amplified components of your business.

 Challenging situations often necessitate innovation.
-Use this time to develop new services or modify existing ones to not only diversify your revenue streams, but also to better meet your customers’ needs.
-If your brick-and-mortar store or restaurant has limited capacity right now, offer options that will allow customers to support you from their homes – think gift cards, discounts, and other incentives for booking in advance or shopping online.
+Use times of uncertainty to develop new services or modify existing ones to not only diversify your revenue streams, but also to better meet your customers’ needs.
+If your brick-and-mortar store or restaurant has limited capacity, offer options that will allow customers to support you from their homes – think gift cards, discounts, and other incentives for booking in advance or shopping online.

 You can also adapt your existing services by offering digital/virtual versions of those services.
-For example, one of our clients, a New Jersey media and entertainment company called Hurricane Productions, faced many event cancellations in the wake of coronavirus earlier this year.
-They pivoted their marketing strategy to promote services like wedding livestreaming, backyard movie screenings, and “curbside DJs” for outdoor dining and events.
-As New Jersey continues reopening, Hurricane has kept pace by developing innovative ways to adapt their services while still maintaining social distancing and event capacity guidelines.
+For example, one of our clients, a New Jersey media and entertainment company called Hurricane Productions, has faced many event cancellations throughout the course of the pandemic.
+The company pivoted their marketing strategy to promote services like wedding livestreaming, backyard movie screenings, and “curbside DJs” for outdoor dining and events.
+Even as the state began reopening, Hurricane kept pace by developing innovative ways to adapt their services while still maintaining social distancing and event capacity guidelines.

 3. Take things week by week (or even day by day).